 The second thing you have to understand is that you can't feed your pet turtle dog food, luncheon meat, pizza, and so forth, and expect your turtle to be happy and healthy.

 The bulk of your turtle's diet should be food specifically made for turtles.
-Turtle food made by reputable companies like Mazuri, Zoo Med, RepCal, Wardley's, and ReptoMin provide complete, balanced nutrition and should be a big part of your turtle's diet.
+Turtle food made by reputable companies like Mazuri, Zoo Med, Rep-Cal, Wardley's, and ReptoMin provide complete, balanced nutrition and should be a big part of your turtle's diet.

-Depending on your turtle specie and stage of development, they may like to eat animal foods like fish, brine shrimp, crunbled-up hard-boiled egg yolk, mysis shrimp, earthworms, or bloodworms; or plant foods like romaine lettuce, escarole, apples, carrots, bananas, and melons.
+Depending on your turtle species and stage of development, they may like special treats like fish, brine shrimp, crunbled-up hard-boiled egg yolk, mysis shrimp, earthworms, or bloodworms; or plant foods like romaine lettuce, escarole, apples, bananas, and melons.
 Don't go tossing a whole melon in the tank, though!
-Offer your turtle little bits of new foods at first to see if he or she likes them, and don't feed them more than the turtle will eat in a few minutes.
+Offer your turtle tiny little bits of new foods to see if he or she likes them, and don't feed them more than the turtle will eat in a few minutes.

 A pet turtle living in a well-designed habitat, with proper heat and lighting, and whose diet consists largely of a high-quality turtle food, usually won't need vitamin supplements.
-Most turtle foods contain all the vitamins and minerals a turtle in a healthy habitat needs.
+Most high-quality turtle foods contain all the vitamins and minerals a turtle in a healthy habitat needs.